Dawn of the Planet of the Apes: Plot

-Concerned that the apes may attack, Dreyfus arms the community with the munitions at the Fort Point armory.
-Koba, who hated the humans for torturing him as a laboratory test subject, discovers the armory and confronts Caesar, accusing him of caring more about humans than apes.
+Presuming that the apes may attack, Dreyfus arms the community with the munitions at the Fort Point armory.
+Koba, who has a vendetta on humans for torturing him in laboratories, discovers the armory and confronts Caesar, accusing him of caring more about humans than apes.
 Caesar beats Koba in response but refrains from killing him.
-Koba kills two guards in the armory to steal a gun and returns home.
+Koba kills two guards in the armory to steal a rifle and returns home.
 He secretly kills Carver after the humans succeed in repairing the generator.
-Koba uses their celebration to covertly set fire to the ape colony.
-Unseen by the others, he shoots Caesar, who falls into the underbrush.
+Koba uses their celebration to covertly set fire and shoot Caesar, who falls into the underbrush.
 Koba frames the humans for Caesar's apparent death and the fire to justify war.
 Taking command, he leads the ape army to San Francisco, where they plunder the armory and mount a full-scale assault on the humans.
 Despite taking heavy casualties, the apes breach the building and imprison the humans as Dreyfus flees.
-Koba kills Ash for refusing to kill unarmed humans and imprisons all other apes loyal to Caesar, including Rocket, Maurice and Luca.
+Koba kills Ash for refusing to kill humans and imprisons all other apes loyal to Caesar, including Rocket, Maurice and Luca.

 Malcolm's family finds a severely wounded Caesar and transports him to his former home in San Francisco.
-After sneaking back into the settlement to find medical supplies, Malcolm encounters Blue Eyes, Caesar's young son.
-Blue Eyes has him at gunpoint but decides to let him go until he learns from Malcolm that his father is still alive.
-Blue Eyes accompanies Malcolm to Caesar.
-Learning that Koba shot Caesar, Blue Eyes reconciles with his father.
+After sneaking back into the settlement to find medical supplies, Malcolm encounters Blue Eyes, Caesar's young son, and Blue Eyes accompanies Malcolm to Caesar after learning his father is alive.
+Learning that Koba shot Caesar, Blue Eyes reconciles with his father, who admits that Koba's actions showed him how apes can be as vicious as humans.
 The trio returns to the community and frees the imprisoned humans and apes.
 After escorting the apes into the tower, Malcolm finds Dreyfus, who has rigged the tower base with explosives, and reveals that his men contacted a military base.
-Malcolm holds Dreyfus and his men at gunpoint to give Caesar enough time to retake command by confronting Koba at the top of the tower.
-In an attempt to kill all the apes, Dreyfus detonates explosives to destabilize the building, killing himself in the process.
-Caesar defeats Koba and refuses to help him as he falls to his death.
+Malcolm holds Dreyfus at gunpoint to give Caesar enough time to retake command by confronting Koba at the top of the tower.
+In an attempt to kill the apes, Dreyfus detonates explosives to destabilize the building, dying in the process.
+Caesar defeats Koba and lets him fall to his death, declaring him no longer an ape for his sins.